 The COVID-19 pandemic has accelerated the need for skill management in several ways.
 Firstly, the pandemic has resulted in rapid changes to the business environment, as companies and employees (i.e. those who lost their jobs) have had to adapt to new challenges and opportunities.
 This led to a greater need for agility and flexibility in the workforce, as organizations seek to quickly reconfigure their staff.
 Skills-based practices can help organizations to be more responsive to change.
 Secondly, the pandemic has resulted in a shift towards remote work and virtual collaboration, which has highlighted the importance of digital skills and competencies (of employees and their managers).
 By focusing on digital skill development, organizations can better prepare their workforce for the challenges of an ever-more digital future.

-“Every skill management project starts with the same step.
-Decide what you want to achieve and start from there.
+“Every skills management project starts with the same step: Decide which area you want to improve primarily and start from there.
 Although, not without understanding all skill-related needs and a strategy for a cross-functional implementation.”

 Skill management offers solutions to many of the most important challenges organizations are facing today.
 The advantages clearly outweigh the challenges and large organizations such as Unilever, Google, and Ford are showing the way.
 But the decision of the how needs to be based on the specific needs and goals of an organization.
 The first step, therefore, is always the elaboration of an individual plan.
 What do you want to achieve and which could be a good starting point to start learning?